-*- coding: utf-8 -*-

 for field in self.fingerprinter.index_fields:

-for record
+{record[field] for record in data.values()}, field

 con = sqlite3.connect(self.db)

-con.executemany('''DELETE FROM indexed_records
+"""DELETE FROM indexed_records

-WHERE record_id = ?''',
+WHERE record_id = ?""",

-((k, ) for k in data.keys()))
+((k,) for k in data.keys()),

 con.commit()